getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab/cmdref_gf_mesh_get.rst

     Return the set of faces shared at least by two elements in CVIDs.
-    Each face is represented only once and is arbitrarily chosen between the two neighbour elements.
+    Each face is represented only once and is arbitrarily chosen between the two neighbor elements.

   ``CVFIDs = gf_mesh_get(mesh M, 'all faces'[, CVIDs])``

     Return the set of faces of the in CVIDs (in all the mesh if CVIDs is omitted).
-Note that the face shared by two neighbour elements will be represented twice.
+Note that the face shared by two neighbor elements will be represented twice.